-David Chidester, formerly Professor of Religion Studies at the University of Cape Town prior to his retirement, is a recognized authority in the field of comparative religion and in particular religion and post-colonial theory (1).
-His work highlights how inherent within religion has been power dynamics that have caused challenges to social cohesion, especially across colonized peoples and cultures.
+David Chidester, formerly a Professor of Religion Studies at the University of Cape Town before his retirement, is a recognized authority in the field of religion and post-colonial theory (1).
+His work highlights the role that religion has had in power dynamics engendering challenges to social cohesion, especially across colonized peoples and cultures.

-Triple mediation is a way of articulating the process by which imperial theorists on religion derived indigenous data through colonial “middlemen” (4).
+Triple mediation is a manner of articulating the process by which imperial theorists on religion derived indigenous data through colonial “middlemen” (4).
 Chidester has applied this formula to the Southern African context to elucidate the construction of indigenous religion.
-As implied, this theory denotes three phases or stages of mediation in the process of the accumulation and construction of theories of religion.
+As implied, this theory identifies three phases or stages of mediation in the accumulation and construction of theories of religion.

-The first phase denotes how Africans “on the colonized periphery were drawn into this process as informants—often as collaborators, sometimes as authors —as they reported on religious innovations, arguments, and contradictions in colonial contexts.”
-An example of the Zulu informant Mpengula Mbande is relevant as he was used to report arguments about the “Great, Great One” uNkulunkulu (the first ancestor of all people, or the supreme god who created all human beings) to the colonial middlemen.
+The first phase refers to how Africans “on the colonized periphery were drawn into this process as informants—often as collaborators, sometimes as authors —as they reported on religious innovations, arguments, and contradictions in colonial contexts.”
+An example of the Zulu informant Mpengula Mbande is relevant because he reported arguments surrounding the “Great, Great One” called uNkulunkulu (the first ancestor or the supreme god who created all human beings) to the colonial middlemen.

-Chidester maintains that this process of mediation raises important questions scholars of religion need to engage.
-Perhaps now more than ever before scholars realize much theoretical knowledge of religions has come down through colonial incursions, imperial ambitions, and the financial support of governmental or quasi-governmental institutions; Chidester asks,
+Chidester maintains that this process of mediation raises important questions for scholars of religion.
+Scholars have increasingly realized that much of the theoretical knowledge about religion has come down through colonial incursions, imperial ambitions, and the financial support of governmental or quasi-governmental institutions; Chidester asks,

 “What do we do with this information?
 How might historical inquiry into the colonial contexts of our “primitive” texts affect our understanding of the cultural, social, and political history of the study of religion?”
 (5)